 We invented the “Moving Prefab” concept after we lost – to a criminal fire – the physical Prefab Museum we had for seven months in an original post-war prefab in Catford, South London.
 Instead of prefab enthusiasts coming to us, we decided to go to them and to places linked to prefabs!
 We come with our prefab knowledge to give talks, run tours, organise events like archive tea parties, exhibitions… And we come to enrich our archive by collecting more documents, recording and filming prefab residents (or ex-residents) happy to share their stories with us, to train people in archiving and oral history and of course to meet like-prefab-minded people!

 In May 2016 we embarked on our prefabs roadshow which marked 70 years of post-war prefabs.
 To find out more about the project, read the Moving Prefab Museum and Archive leaflet.
 You will be able to read, see, listen to and watch our prefab adventures and shared stories and photos on this site and in the Prefab Post quarterly newsletter, Issue 2 Issue 3 and Issue 4 are available to view and download below.
 We make regular and guest blog posts on prefab-related topics and welcome suggestions for articles and features in the Prefab Post.
 The latest issue is out now!
 Our upcoming events for 2017 are listed on the left, and we will update when we confirm more.
-We will be visiting Cardiff in September, Rochester in Kent in October, and Edinburgh (date to be confirmed).
+Our final event will be in Edinburgh (November, date to be confirmed).

 In March 2017, Thomson Reuters Foundation published an article and video about the Prefab Museum and the Excalibur Estate: ‘Palaces for the People’ in peril despite UK prefab revival and the video on Youtube Palaces for the People – The Excalibur Estate